atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial2.md

 You have to save and reload the page.

-## Define an coorinate mode region with image
+## Define an coordinate mode region with image

 ### Add an image in a region